velvia/cassandra-gdelt/README.md

 ### Setup

-GDELT dataset, 1979-1984, 4,037,539 records.
-The original data is 55 columns but this one is truncated to the first 20 columns.
+GDELT dataset, 1979-1984, 4,037,539 records, 60 columns.

 - Local MacBook Pro,  2.3GHz Core i7, 16GB RAM, SSD
-- Cassandra 2.0.9, installed locally with one node using CCM
+- Cassandra 2.1.6, installed locally with one node using CCM
 - Benchmark run using `sbt run`

+NOTE: if you run this benchmark with C* 2.0.x, `GdeltCaseClass2` ingestion may crash C*.

 Query benchmarks were run after a compaction cycle.